bitterhalt/personal-arch-install-guide/README.md

 **Reboot and log in -->**

 ```
+type: reboot
-type: reboot and after that enter your username and password
+enter your username and password
 ```

 # Plasma, Display, Sound